 “Hundredfold: a guide to Parish Vocation Ministry” is available from Vianney Vocations.

 Fr.
-Carter Griffin, Director of Priest Vocations and the Vice-Rector of Saint John Paul II Seminary in Washington, DC, was our guest on this episode.
+Carter Griffin, Director of Priest Vocations and the Rector of Saint John Paul II Seminary in Washington, DC, was our guest on this episode.

 Fr.
 Griffin talked about the benefits of attending college and enlisting in the Navy in advance of greater discernment in the seminary.
 He says the human and spiritual formation of Christian men is most important.
 Priests engaging discerning men has additional benefits.